 Cycling to Work Benefits

-There are plenty of advantages of making cycling to and from work part of your daily.
-Even if it’s just a ten-minute ride, for instance, doing it often enough can only benefit your physical and mental health.
+There are plenty of advantages to making cycling to and from work part of your daily.
+For instance, even if it’s just a ten-minute ride, doing it often enough can only benefit your physical and mental health.